Clinical and Rehabilitation Programs

 After weeks or months of care and rehabilitation, the birds are set free!
 Many rehabilitated raptors are returned to the site they were originally found where they know the territory.
 Some need to be relocated due to the inappropriate area that they were found.
 Bald Eagles are banded upon release for further identification.

-Audubon Center for Bird of Prey has assisted in numerous research projects from blood parasite studies to avian medication analysis.
+Audubon Center for Bird of Prey has assisted in numerous research projects fromfrom Bald Eagle sexing studies to lead test analysis.
 Resident raptors have participated in research perfecting equipment to tag and track birds like Crested Caracara and Osprey.
 Staff have supplied data, blood samples and other specimens to researchers and museums.